Jalukbari

 Jalukbari is a locality in Guwahati, Assam, India, located between National Highway 31 and National Highway 37.

-India
+Education

-Gauhati University, Assam Engineering College, Government Ayurvedic College, Jalukbari Sanskrit School are some of the educational institutions located in Jalukbari.
+Gauhati University, Assam Engineering College, Assam Science and Technology University (ASTU) Government Ayurvedic College, Jalukbari Sanskrit School are some of the educational institutions located in Jalukbari.
 Indian Institute of Technology Guwahati is situated at around 8 km away from Jalukbari.
 All India Institute of Medical Sciences is going to be set up at Changsari which is 17 km from Jalukbari.
 Girijananda Chowdhury Institute of Management and Technology is situated at 11 km distance from Jalukbari.